headline-design/pipeline-ui/README.md

 ```

 ### The Send Button
 The AlgoSend button has the largest number of mandatory props.
 Failing to set them, or setting them incorrectly will result in a transaction not executing.
 This button also has the optional prop `index` , which can be used to set and specify an ASA index number for an ASA transaction.
+An app that uses the AlgoSendButton must also call `Pipeline.init()` and either use `AlgoButton` or call `Pipeline.connect(wallet,context,returnTo)`.

 ```jsx
 <AlgoSendButton